portasynthinca3/neutron/README.md

 They are in the `screens` directory
 ## Building
 1. You need to install the `x86_64-w64-mingw32-gcc` compiler.
 You can get it from the Arch User Repository or some other place.
-Example:\
-`$ pamac build mingw-w64-gcc-base`
+Example: `$ pamac build mingw-w64-gcc-base`

 2. You need to have python version 3 installed.

-3. Run the\
-`$ python3 builder.py`\
+3. You need to have MTools installed.

-command inside the directory that contains the project.
+4. Run the `$ python3 builder.py` command inside the directory that contains the project.
 The ISO file will be inside the `build` directory.